 While in the military he formed an ad hoc interagency group to study aerial phenomena (UFOs).
 This is a little known aspect of his work as the group insured no paper trail existed that could be traced by outsiders.
 Col. Alexander briefed many senior officials on this topic.
 Until recently he worked part-time for the National Institute for Discovery Science (NIDS), a private research organization dedicated to exploring the UFO topic.
 His book, UFOs: Myths, Conspiracies, and Realities will be released by St. Martin’s Press, February 2011

 To this day, Dr. Alexander continues his search.
 He calls it as he sees it.
 He has little use for conspiracy theorists, true believers who take in everything without questioning, or scoffers who refuse to accept facts no matter how persuasive.
-Currently he is a councilor for the Society for Scientific Exploration.

 In addition to those pictured on this page, there are many others researchers.
 Including: Michael Hesemann, Jeff Mishlove, Raymond Moody, Jack Houck, Ken Ring, Colm Kelleher, Rustum Roy, Joe Firmage, Steve Vai, Robert Knight, Jack Sarfatti, COL Bob Friend, Richard Dolan, Jim Marrs, Linda Moulten Howe, Kevin Reyerson, Anne Gehman, Mel Morse, Andrew Weil, Phil Corso, George Knapp, Steven Seagal, MG Bert Stubblebine, Brian O'leary, Bob Wood, Ron Pandolfi, Scott Rosenberg, & Ron Wheelock